-Certificate of Attendance
+Certificate of Completion

-Both you and your spouse must attend the course by the first appearance date, unless you have an official exemption.
-For information about exemptions, see Do I have to take Parenting After Separation?
+If the PAS requirement is applicable, all parties must complete the course before the Family Management Conference, unless they have an official exemption.
+For information about when PAS is applicable and the exemptions, see Do I have to take Parenting After Separation?

 If you are going to supreme court, the judge may suggest you complete a Parenting After Separation course but it isn’t mandatory